Qa-Ishan/Gurukula-Test/README.md

 # Gurukula-Test
-Basic tests added to test the gurukula application using selenium that run on chrome browser
+Basic tests added to test the gurukula application using selenium that run on chrome browser:

+-> Successful login with admin user
+-> Registering a new user
+-> Basic tasks performed by the admin user

+Tests not automated but verified manually:

+-> Login and registration via account menu
+-> Automatic login check
+-> Forgot password functionality
+-> Add/Edit/Delete a branch
+-> Add/Edit/Delete staff
+-> Search a branch
+-> Search a staff
+-> Changing a password
+-> View and invalidate sessions
+-> Logging out
+-> Input character limit on all text fields

+Bugs found:

+-> Registration doesn't work

 Pointers: